vjhawar12/Vision-Transformer-Implementation/README.md

 ## 🧪 Results ##

-I trained the ViT using AdamW optimizer, a learning rate scheduler, and various pre-processing and image augmentation techniques.
+I trained the ViT for 100 epochs using AdamW optimizer, a learning rate scheduler, and various pre-processing and image augmentation techniques.
-The NVIDIA A100 GPU was used for CUDA acceleration @ 20 seconds per epoch for 100 epochs.
+The NVIDIA A100 GPU was used for CUDA acceleration.
+Training time took 20 seconds per epoch.

-CIFAR‑10 top-1 accuracy: 86.3%
+CIFAR‑10 top-1 accuracy: 85.9%

 📄 See the exact hyperparameters used in [`hyperparams.json`](hyperparams.json).